Binge Watch: Reproducible Multimodal Benchmarks Datasets for Large-Scale Movie Recommendation on MovieLens-10M and 20M: Qualitative Analysis

 \subsection{Modality Fingerprinting}

-To characterize the unique contribution of each modality, we utilize a radar chart to compare the extracted features across four core dimensions: \textit{Narrative Precision}, \textit{Stylistic Variance}, \textit{Spatial Distinguishability}, and \textit{Genre Alignment} (Figure \ref{fig:radar_chart}).
-These dimensions are derived by benchmarking the latent spaces against ground-truth metadata provided by MovieLens, specifically leveraging the MovieLens \textit{genome scores}, a dataset of relevance scores that quantify the association between each movie and a set of descriptive tags.
+To characterize the contribution of each modality, we use a radar chart to compare the extracted features across four core dimensions: \textit{Narrative Precision}, \textit{Stylistic Variance}, \textit{Spatial Distinguishability}, and \textit{Genre Alignment} (Figure \ref{fig:radar_chart}).
+These dimensions are derived by mapping ground-truth metadata available in MovieLens to latent spaces.
+As metadata, we used the MovieLens \textit{genome scores}, a dataset that provides the association, expressed as relevance scores, between each movie and a set of descriptive tags.

-For this analysis, we manually classified the genome tags into two categories: \textbf{narrative tags}, which capture plot-driven and thematic elements such as "story," "dialogue," "plot complexity," and "character development," and \textbf{stylistic tags}, which represent cinematic execution elements such as "cinematography," "atmosphere," "pacing," "visual effects," and "soundscape."
+To define the dimensions, we classify the available genome tags into two categories: \textbf{narrative tags}, which capture plot-driven and thematic elements such as "story," "dialogue," "plot complexity," and "character development," and \textbf{stylistic tags}, which represent cinematic execution elements such as "cinematography," "atmosphere," "pacing," "visual effects," and "soundscape."
 This manual classification enables us to assess whether each modality's latent space aligns more strongly with narrative content or stylistic execution.
-The complete computation pipeline, including the specific tag classifications and normalization procedures, is provided in the supplementary code repository.
+The scripts for this analysis are available in our repository.
+Next, we compute the four fingerprinting dimensions as follows: \begin{itemize}